 No person may conduct customs business (other than solely on behalf of that person) unless that person holds a valid customs broker’s license issued by the Secretary.

 Customs brokers can also help shippers with:

-    An international logistics partner which is both a freight forwarder and customs broker can also help importers and exporters make intelligent routing and mode selections to produce economical solutions that meet the delivery time frame.
+An international logistics partner that is both a freight forwarder and customs broker can also help importers and exporters make intelligent routing and mode selections to produce the most economical solutions that meet the delivery time frame.
 Additionally, a freight forwarder and customs broker combo can help an importer or exporter understand and select an optimal Incoterm based on the desired amount of risk and responsibility.

 Ascent Global Logistics offers this and more.
 The international transportation and trade experts at Ascent Global Logistics assist clients with freight forwarding and customs brokerage while helping our clients simplify supply chain management by providing customized solutions, premium customer service and state-of-the-art technology.
 Our depth and expertise across all modes and a firm grasp of current industry impacts afford clients creative shipping solutions, helping clients succeed, even for the most complicated shipments or circumstances.